Sudarshan77-tech/PAIL-Lab---Hello-World-in-Assembly/README.md

 # PAIL-Lab---Hello-World-in-Assembly
-Name and surname program in Assembly language for Processor Architecture and Interfacing Lab (PAIL).
+Program in Assembly language for Processor Architecture and Interfacing Lab (PAIL).